Veliki Kupci

 There is also 'Heritage Museum' dedicated to old crafts, as well as a football and basketball court.

 Additionally, there are several hospitality facilities and gas stations.

 Agriculture is the primary industry in this area of Rasina District, and the main cultures are corn, wheat, all vegetables, plum, apples, blackberries and strawberries.

 Geography

 The settlement is located in the valley of the river Rasina which passes through Veliki Kupci.
 The lake of Celije is located at c.
-6 km from Veliki Kupci, and mountains Jastrebac and Kopaonik are both at less than 40 km away.
+6 km from Veliki Kupci, and the mountains of Jastrebac and Kopaonik are both at less than 40 km away.